jbasko/hookery/docs/design_template.rst

     class CustomProfile(Profile):

-        # TODO register this method as a hook fo Profile.on_activated
+        # TODO register this method as a hook for Profile.on_activated
         def log_activation(self):
             print(f"Activating CUSTOM {self}")